-1.1 Features
+2.1 Features

 The Remote Ethernet programming function is an interface between a TCP/IP network and the Power Supply.
 It allows the operator to create fully automated systems.
-The Ethernet interface can set and measure the parameters of the power supply, read the status signals, set controls, interacts with digital I/O and generate waveforms, stored in memory.
+The Ethernet interface can set and measure the parameters of the power supply, read the status signals, set controls, interact with digital I/O and generate waveforms, stored in memory.
 It is even possible to take over tasks from a PLC.
 That makes processes and test systems more powerful and less complex.

-1.2 Analog
+2.2 Accuracy

 The power supplies of Delta Elektronika are very stable and accurate.
 The Ethernet interface is designed especially for these kinds of power supplies.
-Therefore the programming and measuring resolution is 16 bits and all units are calibrated very precisely by the factory.
-To calculate the step size in (Voltage or Ampere) use the equation below:
+Therefore, the programming and measuring resolution is 16 bits and all units are calibrated very precisely by the factory.
+To calculate the step size for voltage [V] or current [A] use Equation 2.1.

-$$StepSize = \frac{MaximumOutput}{2^{16}}$$
+$$Step \ size = \frac{Maximum \ output}{2^{16}}$$ Equation 2.1

-To calculate the step size in Watt use the equation below:
+To calculate the step size power in [W] use Equation 2.2.

-$$StepSize = \frac{MaximumOutput}{2^{12}}$$
+$$Step \ size = \frac{Maximum \ output}{2^{12}}$$ Equation 2.2

-1.3 Status
+2.3 Status

 The power supplies are equipped with a lot of signals which inform the user about the status of the supply.
 Status like Limit, OverTemperature, DCF, etc. can be read to check the condition of the system.

 For example, ACF-signal (which indicates an incorrect input voltage) can be monitored, so action can be taken to avoid problems before a system is switched off.

-1.4 LEDs
+2.4 LEDs